nzge/nzge.github.io/projects/input-peripherals.md

 Modding as an idea rose in popularity around 2020-22.
 In more recent times, most mods, specifically ones that add foam/dampeners, are often rejected as a cheap/shoddy remedy to the many pitfalls of a poor design or keyboard configuration.
 People are returning to a more purist approach to keyboard builds by perfecting the basics (little to no foam, properly tuned stabilizers)

 ##### Switch Mods
 **Lube**: Not so much a mod as lubrication is standard procedure, and many switches come pre-lubed.
 However, people do prefer to lube their own switches.
-Common lube choices include Krytox 205G0, Tribosys 3203, or a proprietary blend of lubes.
+Common lube choices include Krytox 205G0 (thicker, for linear switches), Tribosys 3203 (thinner, for tactile switches), or a proprietary blend of lubes.

 **Spring swap**: stock springs can be substituted for aftermarket options, greatly impacting key feel.
 Springs can vary in length, actuation force (g), and number of stages (some springs have 2 stages, creating a staged actuation curve).
 Common spring manufacturers include SPRiT, TX, and Geon.